-Kansas Records Page provides helpful and simple instructions on retrieving state records in Kansas.
+This article provides helpful and simple instructions on retrieving state public records in Kansas.

 What Is the Kansas Open Records Act?